Didisimmons/LILELI-QUIZ-GAME/test.md

     3. Confirm that the two other links  on the right side of the footer actually take the user to LILELI's webpages.

     Performing this test reveals that the two weblinks actually direct the user to the homepage.
 However, it does not open a new tab; rather, it refreshes the current page.
-This was corrected by appending the attribute "target=" blank" to the a> element.
+This was corrected by appending the attribute "target=" blank" to the a element tag.
 When either of the two links was clicked, the user was directed to a new page.

     4. To ensure that the footer contents are responsive, expand and contrast the device's screen width.
 The two web links should appear on top of each other on a mobile device, with the content not looking squashed.